StarkNet Portfolio Tracking: A Non-EVM, Cairo Chain (2026)

 Tax unchanged; native decoding is the work

-- StarkNet-native decoding (Cairo, abstracted accounts);
+- StarkNet-native decoding for Cairo and abstracted accounts;

 - completeness across the account's StarkNet activity;